Home » Medicinal Herbs » 5 Benefits of Triphala Herbal Base

 That is why in the last decade the benefits for the organism of Triphala have been analyzed and how we can take advantage of it with medical and diagnostic advances.

-What exactly is triphala?
+What Exactly is Triphala?

 Traditional Ayurvedic medicine used herbal blends for multiple benefits.
 These ranged from correcting stomach upsets to relieving headache or gum pain.
 [Triphala Uses in Ayurvedic Medicine]